Dteyn/bHapticsRelay/README.md

 As mentioned above, bHapticsRelay supports two modes for receiving commands: **Log File Monitoring** and **WebSocket**.

 ### Log File Monitoring Mode
-In this mode, the bridge continuously watches a specified log file.
+In this mode, the relay continuously watches a specified log file.
 It specifically looks for log entries tagged with `[bHaptics]`.
 Anything following that tag is considered a Command.

 For example: